 CTE S CTE Standards and Benchmarks 6.11 Develop follow-up activities to recognize/thank participants.
-47.0 Develop a career plan within the sport, recreation, and entertainment marketing industry - the student will be able to: 7.01 Investigate sport, recreation, and entertainment marketing career opportunities at the internship, entry, mid-management, and upper management levels.
-7.02 Describe education and training needed for a variety of sport, recreation, and entertainment marketing jobs.
+47.0 evelop a career plan within the sport, recreation, and entertainment marketing industry - the student will be able to: 7.01 Investigate sport, recreation, and entertainment marketing career opportunities at the internship, entry, mid-management, and up management levels. pper- 7.02 Describe education and training needed for a variety of sport, recreation, and entertainment marketing jobs.
 7.03 Identify barriers to employment and strategies to overcome them.
 7.04 Identify ways to keep up with new developments in the field of sport, recreation, and entertainment marketing.
 7.05 Identify training and educational requirements, needed skills and abilities, and steps for reaching career goals within the sport, recreation and entertainment marketing industry.
-7.06 Define specific technology applications (e.g. electronic media, video conferencing, electronic portfolios, etc.) that assist students in developing a career plan in sport, recreation and entertainment marketing industry.
-7.07 Define competencies required for career sustaining and mid-level management positions in the sport, recreation, and entertainment marketing industry.
+7.06 Define specific technology applications (e.g. electronic media, video conferencing, electronic portfolios, etc.) that assist students developing a career plan in sport, recreation and entertainment marketing industry. ; in 7.07 Define competencies required for career sustaining and mid-level management positions in the sport, recreation, and entertainm marketing industry. ient